 Universal Studios Singapore (USS)

 Are you really Singaporean if you haven’t visited the country’s only amusement park?
-Undeniably one of the world’s biggest franchise sent Singaporeans into a state of frenzy when the Universal Studios Singapore park opened about 7 years ago.
+Undeniably one of the world’s biggest theme park franchise, the Universal Studios Singapore sent Singaporeans into a state of frenzy when the park opened about 7 years ago.
 Having since attracted millions of visitors, it has trademarked itself in the South-East Asian Region being the ‘only one of its kind’ even till date.
 Staged in our very homeland, what are you waiting for if you haven’t been to the park already!

 - Address: 8 Sentosa Gateway, Singapore 098269